NBA Rumors: Despite Being Lowballed, Clint Capela Expected To Re-Sign With Rockets, Reports Jordan Schultz

 With their goal to win an NBA championship title, the Rockets should prioritize bringing Clint Capela back to their roster.
 Capela has played a major role in the Rockets’ success in the 2017-18 NBA season where they reached the Western Conference finals and forced a Game 7 against the Warriors.
 In 74 games he played last season, Capela averaged 13.9 points, 10.8 rebounds, and 1.9 blocks on 65.2 percent shooting from the field.

 The 24-year-old is a dominant presence on both ends of the floor.
 The Rockets will need more of him when they face the Warriors, who recently acquired All-Star center DeMarcus Cousins, in the Western Conference Playoffs 2019.
 Unlike Trevor Ariza and Luc Mbah a Moute, the Rockets will have a hard time finding Capela’s replacement.
-As of now, it remains unknown how long will the contract negotiation between Capela and the Rockets last, but it is highly likely that the young center will be returning in Houston for another season.
+As of now, it remains unknown how long the contract negotiation between Capela and the Rockets will last, but it is highly likely that the young center will be returning in Houston for another season.